programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/hotfolder/_index.en.md

 a2enmod dav_fs
 ```

-The hotfolder directory should exist and accessible by apache.
-To ensure the webserver has access to the folder, change the owner of the directory to `www-data`:
+The hotfolder directory should exist and be accessible by apache.
+To ensure the webserver has access to the folder, change the owner of the directory to `www-data` (valid for Debian Linux):
 ```bash
 mkdir -p /media/hotfolder
 chown www-data. /media/hotfolder
 ```

-Following configurations are necessary for the working directory (`/media/hotfolder` as example).
+The following configuration is necessary for the working directory (`/media/hotfolder` as example).
 Some options in `VirtualHost` were removed to ensure this listing stays small enough.

 ```apache
 <VirtualHost *:443>